cmatsuoka/oxdz/README.md

 maintainability.

 Current mixing is using code chunks borrowed from libxmp to verify if the players are correctly implemented.
-Sound quality will be improved later.
+Sound quality will be improved over time.

 [Supported module formats](https://github.com/cmatsuoka/oxdz/wiki/Supported-formats)